fischeti/WRapped/README.md

 FROM "my_username@my.mail.server" TO "theboss@my.mail.server" SUBJECT "WR" OR SUBJECT "Weekly Report" SINCE 01-Jan-2023 BEFORE 31-Dec-2023
 ```

 which will return a sequence of E-Mail IDs.
-The script then fetches only the header (or `ENVELOPE` in IMAP terms) of each E-Mail, which contains information such as the date, the sender, the recipient, etc. The content of the mail is not fetched at all.
-The script then parses the date and sender information to create a list of WRs.
+The script then fetches first the header (or `ENVELOPE` in IMAP terms) of each E-Mail, which contains information such as the date, the sender, the recipient, etc. In a second step, the content (or `BODY` in IMAP terms) is fetched and merged with the header to create a list of WRs.

 The replies are fetched in a similar way, but the other way around: